TAFE Queensland Gold Coast requires the following entry requirements to be met:

 - Audio playback enabled on your computer (many activities use audio interaction)

 - Students may require a headset with the capacity to listen and talk back (USB connection headsets are known to give superior sound quality)

-Mandatory practical skills classes: 5.00pm-9.00pm on Thursdays at Southport.
+Mandatory practical skills classes: 5.00pm-9.00pm on Mondays at Southport.

-Vocational placement: Scheduled for three weeks full-time Monday to Friday from 12 March 2018.
+Vocational placement: Scheduled for three weeks full-time from Monday 20 August to Friday 7 September 2018 at Southport.

 Once enrolled students will be able to access their timetable via Connect.

 The vocational placement requirement for this program is a minimum of 120 hours.
 Participation in this workplace experience occurs towards the end of the course and is scheduled in consultation with students and facilities.
 To be eligible to attend the 120 hours of vocational placement, you must be marked competent in the following two units - CHCCCS011 Meet personal support needs and HLTWHS002 Follow safety procedures for direct care work.

 In accordance with industry expectation and availability of places, students must be available to: